Introduction

 CSS

-Copy-paste the stylesheet <link> into your <head> before all other stylesheets to load our CSS.
+Copy and paste the following <link> tags into your <head>, before all other stylesheets, to load our CSS:

 JavaScript